 Rotation of points in 3D space could be expressed by the multiplication of rotation matrix.
 The rotation matrix for rotation about X, Y and Z axis are,

-$$ \mathbf{R}_x = \begin{bmatrix} 1 & 0 & 0 \\ 0 & \cos (\mathrm{\theta_x}) & -\sin (\mathrm{\theta_x}) \\ 0 & \sin (\mathrm{\theta_x}) & \cos (\mathrm{\theta_x}) \end{bmatrix}$$ $$ \mathbf{R}_y = \begin{bmatrix} \cos (\mathrm{\theta_y}) & 0 & \sin(\mathrm{\theta_y}) \\ 0 & 1 & 0 \\ -\sin(\mathrm{\theta_y}) & 0 & \cos(\mathrm{\theta_y}) \end{bmatrix}$$ $$ \mathbf{R}_z = \begin{bmatrix} \cos (\mathrm{\theta_z}) & -\sin (\mathrm{\theta_z}) & 0 \\ \sin (\mathrm{\theta_z}) & \cos (\mathrm{\theta_z}) & 0 \\ 0 & 0 & 1 \end{bmatrix} $$
+$$ \mathbf{R}_x = \begin{bmatrix} 1 & 0 & 0 \\ 0 & \cos (\mathrm{\theta_x}) & -\sin (\mathrm{\theta_x}) \\ 0 & \sin (\mathrm{\theta_x}) & \cos (\mathrm{\theta_x}) \end{bmatrix}$$ $$ \mathbf{R}_y = \begin{bmatrix} \cos (\mathrm{\theta_y}) & 0 & \sin(\mathrm{\theta_y}) \\ 0 & 1 & 0 \\ -\sin(\mathrm{\theta_y}) & 0 & \cos(\mathrm{\theta_y}) \end{bmatrix}$$ $$ \mathbf{R}_z = \begin{bmatrix} \cos (\mathrm{\theta_z}) & -\sin (\mathrm{\theta_z}) & 0 \\ \sin (\mathrm{\theta_z}) & \cos (\mathrm{\theta_z}) & 0 \\ 0 & 0 & 1 \end{bmatrix} $$In this task, only rotation about X and Y axis are required.

 After the position of each point was calculated, the next step was to project the points on the canvas.
 As the observer was at infinity, the projection line could be considered in parallel.
 Therefore, the x and y coordinates could be directly used.
 To make the object in the center of the canvas with appropriate size, the final 2D coordinates are calculated as follows,